um-dang/conda_on_the_cluster/README.md

 ### Creating Task-Specific Environments

-In a typical workflow, it's good practice to create environments for each task (script) being executed to keep the environment running as fast as possible, reduce the likelihood of conflicting programs/versions, and assist in debugging when things don't work out.
+In a typical workflow, it's good practice to create environments for each task or script being executed to keep the environment running as fast as possible, reduce the likelihood of conflicting programs/versions, and assist in debugging when things don't work out.
 Let's create a new environment for analyzing 16S bacterial sequencing data with [**mothur**](https://mothur.org/wiki/Main_Page).

 **1.** First, let's deactivate the current environment.
 > **NOTE:** Deactivating the current environment is being done here for the sake of clarity.
 The process of creating and managing a new environment are exactly the same whether another environment is active or not.